krishnakokila1990/SAA/README.md

         - **CLOUDWATCH_METRIC**: The health check is associated with a CloudWatch alarm.
 If the state of the alarm is OK, the health check is considered healthy.
 If the state is ALARM, the health check is considered unhealthy.
 If CloudWatch doesn’t have sufficient data to determine whether the state is OK or ALARM, the health check status depends on the setting for InsufficientDataHealthStatus: Healthy, Unhealthy, or LastKnownStatus.
         - **CALCULATED**: For health checks that monitor the status of other health checks, Route 53 adds up the number of health checks that Route 53 health checkers consider to be healthy and compares that number with the value of HealthThreshold.
     -
-- AWS
+- AWS Site-to-Site VPN
-Site-to-Site VPN
+    - AWS Site-to-Site VPN is **a fully-managed service that creates a secure connection between your data center or branch office and your AWS resources using IP Security (IPSec) tunnels**
-- AWS
+- AWS Transit Gateway
-Transit Gateway
+    - AWS Transit Gateway **connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub**.
+This connection simplifies your network and puts an end to complex peering relationships.
+Transit Gateway acts as a highly scalable cloud router—each new connection is made only once
 - Amazon VPC
     - Components of a VPC:
         - **A Virtual Private Cloud:** A logically isolated virtual network in the AWS cloud.
 You define a VPC’s IP address space from ranges you select.